CaseyHaralson/pinkyring-server-template/README.md

 External dependencies will probably be utilized in these packages.

 The **dependency container** ties the core and infrastructure packages together.
 This package knows everything about how things are tied together and can give different interface implementations based on environments or other rules.
+It also exposes services and other helpers so the apps can have access to these objects.

 The **apps packages** expose the functionality of the project.
 These are things that need to run, like endpoint servers, event listeners, or chron jobs.
 They ask the dependency container for objects.